Emeryne/geothermal-temperature-prediction/README.md

 # Geothermal Temperature Prediction

 ## Project Overview
-An interactive Machine learning project for predicting subsurface temperature using Python and scikit-learn based on geological and well related data.
+An interactive Machine learning project for predicting subsurface temperature using Python and scikit-learn based on depth.

 ## Problem Statement
 Accurate estimation of subsurface temperature is important for geothermal resource assessment.
-This project investigates whethermachine learning can be used to predict temperature from available subsurface parameters.
+This project investigates whether machine learning can be used to predict temperature from drilling depth alone.

 ## Objectives
 Explore the geothermal dataset